Difference Between Erlang vs Haskell

 |Features||Erlang features concurrency, fault-tolerance, strong dynamic typing, pattern matching, eager evaluation, suitable for managing distributed systems as well as working on real-time applications.||Haskell features consist of lambda expressions, list comprehension, lazy evaluation, type classes, pattern matching, and typed polymorphism.

-Erlang and Haskell, both of them have their pros and cons.
-Haskell is a purely functional, traditional, statically typed, mathematically oriented and have a brief syntax.
+Erlang and Haskell both of them, have their pros and cons.
+Haskell is purely functional, traditional, statically typed, mathematically oriented and has a brief syntax.
 Also, the learning curve for Haskell is steep.
 It has characteristics like recursive definitions and uses lambda calculus, which in turn helps formalize abstract semantics for use.
-Moreover for designing a production system Erlang is preferred over Haskell due to its certain characteristics such as fault tolerance, concurrency, etc. and also it is best suited for distributed systems because of its characteristics.
+Moreover, Erlang is preferred over Haskell for designing a production system due to its certain characteristics such as fault tolerance, concurrency, etc. It is also best suited for distributed systems because of its characteristics.